Section 2b

 A Laplander or Negro has no notion of wine.

-Now if this be true of different colours, it must be no less so of the different shades of the same colour; and each shade produces a distinct idea, independent of the rest.
+Each of the different shades of the same colour produces a distinct idea, independent of the rest.

-For if this should be denied, it is possible, by the continual gradation of shades, to run a colour insensibly into what is most remote from it;
+Through the continual gradation of shades, one colour can insensibly turn into what is most remote from it.

 The mind has a slender hold of them.